 Education: Psy.D., George Washington University (Clinical Psychology); J.D. with Honors, George Washington University (Law); Ed.M., Harvard Graduate School of Education (Adolescent Risk and Prevention); S.B., S.M.
 (M.B.A. with thesis), Massachusetts Institute of Technology (MIT) (Business/Finance/Real Estate)

 BSC Activities and Interests: My BSC activities include academic counseling, consulting, teaching the Reading Course, and academic advising.
-I coordinate the Harvard College Marathon Challenge program.
-I am the BSC liaison to Dunster House, Quincy House, Ivy Yard, and the Athletic Department.
+In addition, I coordinate the Harvard College Marathon Challenge program, and I am the BSC liaison to Dunster House, Quincy House, Ivy Yard, and the Athletic Department.

 Outside the BSC: I am a member of the U.S. Olympic Committee Sport Psychology Registry, a Certified Consultant in Sport Psychology (AASP-CC) and a licensed psychologist.
 I am a former U.S. Army reservist.

 Personal: I enjoy recreational running; good food; free food; answerable questions; questionable humor; common sense; glimpsing the ephemeral "big picture"; and exploring Boston's fringe industrial areas, genteel architecture, and graciously dilapidating infrastructure.